khanyousefzai/AlternateBitProtocolSimulator/README.md

     ```	./bin/SENDER_TEST ```
    - To check the output of the test,  open  "test/data/sender_test_output.txt"
    - To check the more readable output of the simulation, open in test/data folder "file_mod_output.csv"
-   - To check the time statistics of the simulation, open in test/data folder "time_stats_output.csv"

 **3.  - Run the simulator**
    - Open the terminal.
 Press in your keyboard Ctrl+Alt+t